Even good quality coffee beans will produce low-quality coffee when brewed in a reduced-quality automatic coffeemaker.

 Hendon says the green coffee beans’ quality has the most significant influence on the brew (50%).

-Its impact is enormous compared with those of the roast (20%), water (20%), and brewing technique (10%) to emphasize, this is assuming that the brewer uses the best methods.
+The impact is enormous compared with those of the roast (20%), water (20%), and brewing technique (10%) to emphasize, this is assuming that the brewer uses the best methods.

-Another way to look at this is to realize that there are limits to what a great roaster and a great brewer can do to improve the bean’s quality if the quality is not there.
+Another way to look at this.
+Is to realize that there are limits to what a great roaster and a great brewer can do to improve the bean’s quality if the quality is not there.

 Robusta vs. Arabica

-Variety of coffee trees and the conditions where it is growing also make a big difference in the flavor of the coffee.
+Variety of coffee trees and the conditions where it is growing.
+Also make a big difference in the flavor of the coffee.

 Arabica beans have a better, sweeter flavor and are the way to go for making great coffee.